astropy/pyvo/docs/mivot/index.rst

 --------------------------
 Just a few methods to make the browsing of the layer 1 output easier.
 The layer 2 API allows users to retrieve MIVOT elements by their @dmrole or @dmtype.
-At this level, the MIVOT block must still be handled as an lxml element.
+At this level, the MIVOT block must still be handled as an xml element.
 This module is not completely implemented.

 Layer 3: ModelViewerLayer3